hardillb/multi-tenant-node-red/README.md

 ```

 If you are running this on a small local lan then you may not have a DNS server to add the wildcard entry to, in this case you can use the
-`hardillb/ngxin-proxy-avahi-helper` container which will add mDNS CNAMES to the docker host machine (assuming it's running the Avahi daemon) so you will
+`hardillb/nginx-proxy-avahi-helper` container which will add mDNS CNAMES to the docker host machine (assuming it's running the Avahi daemon) so you will
 be able to use a `.local` virtual domain to access Node-RED instances.

+You can run the `hardillb/nginx-proxy-avahi-helper` with the following command

+`docker run -d -v /var/run/docker.sock:/tmp/docker.sock -v /run/dbus/system_bus_socket:/run/dbus/system_bus_socket hardillb/nginx-proxy-avahi-helper`

+If you see AppArmor errors in the logs for this container then you need to add the `--priviledged` option to the command line.

 You will want to change the `VIRTUAL_HOST` entry for the manager app as well to match the new domain (or a specific one for the management app).